Kurusa/lessons/README.md

-# My first tries of programming.
+# My first tries in programming